‘Yuri On Ice’ Season 2 Release Date: Is It Airing In October?

 There is no official announcement yet regarding Yuri On Ice Season 2’s release date, but it is widely believed to be coming this year.
-Some speculations suggest that it is coming in October, the same month that season 1 was released.
+Some speculations suggest that it is coming in October, the same month that Season 1 was released.
 But there are still some doubts over whether another season will be aired at all.

 Should Yuri On Ice Get A Season 2?

 There are a lot of anime series that never got a second season for different reasons.
-Due to this, many fans are worried about the lack of confirmation from Yuri On Ice‘s studio about a follow-up to the story, which may have very well ended with season 1 episode 12.
+Due to this, many fans are worried about the lack of confirmation from Yuri On Ice’s studio about a followup to the story, which may have very well ended with Season 1, Episode 12.

 The yuri on ice finale was the most satisfying and the most beautiful ending I’ve ever seen pic.twitter.com/r7q6ke6Q8z